geb/geb/doc/manual/src/chapters/021-driver.md

 However, where possible prefer implicit driver management which is discussed later in this chapter.

-> Note that some of the integrations (e.g. Spock) provide hook methods like `WebDriver createDriver()` that you can override in specs to return a constructed driver implementation.
-Consult the section on [integrations](integrations.html) for specific info.

 ### Explicit Lifecycle

 When the driver is constructed by the user, the user is responsible for quitting the driver at the appropriate time.
 This can be done via the methods on the webdriver instance (obtainable via `geb.Browser#getDriver()`) or by calling the [delegating methods on the browser object](browser.html#quitting_the_browser).